stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

   set of Byzantine failures to the point that no quorum containing `v` consists entirely of correct nodes.
-(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from a lack of any correct quorum.)
+(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from a lack of correct quorum.)

+* _vote-or-accept_ `a` is the disjunction of the above two messages.
+  A node implicitly sends such a message if it sends either _vote_ `a` or _accept_ `a`.
+Where it is inconvenient and unnecessary to differentiate between the two cases, a node can explicitly send a _vote-or-accept_ message.

 (#fig:voting) illustrates the federated voting process.
-A node `v` votes for a valid statement `a` that doesn't contradict past votes `v` has issued.
-When the vote statement reaches quorum threshold, the node accepts `a`.
-In fact, we relax this slightly and allow `v` to accept `a` if every member of a quorum has either voted for `a` or claimed to accept `a`, as some nodes may accept `a` without voting for it.
-Indeed, a node that cannot vote for `a` because it has voted for its negation `!a` still accepts `a` when the statement "accept a" reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).
-Finally, if and when the statement "accept a" reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.
-In effect, the accept messages constitute a second vote on the fact that the vote messages succeeded.
+A node `v` votes for a valid statement `a` that doesn't contradict past votes `v` has cast or statements `v` has accepted.
+When the _vote_ message reaches quorum threshold, the node accepts `a`.
+In fact, `v` accepts `a` if the_vote-or-accept_ message has reaches quorum threshold, as some nodes may accept `a` without first voting for it.
+Specifically, a node that cannot vote for `a` because it has voted for its negation `!a` still accepts `a` when the message _accept_ `a` reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).
+Finally, if and when the message _accept_ `a` reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.
+In effect, the _accept_ messages constitute a second vote on the fact that the initial vote messages succeeded.

 {#fig:voting}
+                    "vote-or-accept a"          "accept a"
-                    "vote a OR accept A"        "accept a" reaches                 reaches
+                         reaches                 reaches
                      quorum threshold        quorum threshold
                     +-----------------+     +-----------------+